 Your body is exposed to hundreds, if not thousands of chemicals each day.
 You can imagine then how many unwanted chemicals are lurking in your body on a daily basis - many of which have trouble getting out of your system.
 Sherry Rogers M.D. says "There are 12 common chemicals often trapped inside the average person's body - all that have been found to cause depression or damage the nervous system, in addition to causing many other problems."
 Find out what they are here and how to start the detox process.
 We've created a beautiful 3-day detox program if you're not sure where to start, and are looking for something to ease into the world of detoxification - no starvation and no extreme measures.
 Click here to find out more.

-Tryptophan is the key ingredient in making serotonin (the happy hormone); without it, serotonin won't be produced.
-Because the body can't make its own tryptophan, it must be taken in as part of the diet. that is why tryptophan is known as an "essential" amino acid.
-Bananas help overcome depression due to their levels of tryptophan.
-Without adequate tryptophan from our diet, our body is unable to produce enough of this happy hormone,and therefore can lead to a lowered mood.
-The highest sources are from animal products including turkey and chicken, but bananas als contain a significant amount.
+Tryptophan is the key ingredient in making serotonin (the happy hormone); without it, serotonin won't be produced and therefore, leads to a lowered mood.
+Because the body can't make its own tryptophan, it must be taken in as part of the diet.
+That is why tryptophan is known as an "essential" amino acid.
+Without an adequate amount from our diet, our body is unable to produce enough of this happy hormone.
+The highest sources of tryptophan are from animal products including turkey and chicken, but bananas also contain a significant amount.
 Among other functions, serotonin promotes feelings of calm, relaxation, and sleepiness.
 Many of today's powerful antidepressant drugs actually work to increase the level of available serotonin in the brain.

 One essential oil that stands out for depression is bergamot (Citrus aurantium (L.) var. bergamia).
 Many citruses are acknowledged for their uplifting effects, but bergamot is particularly powerful.
 Rub some bergamont or lavender essential oil on your temples, neck, and wrists for a boost to your mood and a reduction in stress/anxiety.
 Other great ways to benefit is to have a warm bath with a few drops of lavender and bergamot oil, or spritz the blend on your pillow.
 Placing a small, fragrant lavender plant on a windowsill you walk by regularly will also give you a gorgeous, calming scent that travels with the breeze.
 Opt for natural bergamot or citrus scented house cleaners too, to keep benefitting from the mood and energy boosting effects.